U.S. Stocks Rise as Earnings Season Kicks Off

 "The rising numbers of cases in the U.S. are just not generating as much fear as they had before," said Seema Shah, chief strategist at Principal Global Investors.
 "The death rates aren't rising as quickly as infection rates.
 It suggests that the virus is being managed better than before or it's more focused on the younger generation, suggesting a less severe economic reaction."

-In China, the recent rally in mainland stocks continued as the week started, taking the Shanghai Composite's gains this year to about 12.5%.
-That is making the gauge one of the world's best-performing major indexes in 2020.

-Growing conviction that China's economy is recovering from the coronavirus has encouraged investment in Chinese stocks from foreign institutions, and from the millions of individual investors that dominate trading in China.
-State media touted the benefits of a "healthy bull market," before trying to temper over-exuberance by reminding investors to think long-term.
+The Shanghai index has climbed nearly 13% this year, making it one of the world's best-performing major indexes.
+Growing conviction that China's economy is recovering from the coronavirus has encouraged investment in Chinese stocks from foreign institutions and the millions of individual investors who dominate trading in China.

 "Fundamentally speaking, the real economy remains weak and the path to recovery will be bumpy," Mr. Wen said.